MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 ## Managing Memory in In-Teradata Computations

 Because a Teradata cluster node typically has many worker processes (AMPs) running constantly, it is important to limit how much memory a distributed analysis consumes.
-Revolution Analytics provides stored procedures in the revoAnalytics\_Zqht2 scheduler database that allow a database administrator to set the memory limits for master and worker processes working on a RevoScaleR job.
+Microsoft R Server provides stored procedures in the revoAnalytics\_Zqht2 scheduler database that allow a database administrator to set the memory limits for master and worker processes working on a RevoScaleR job.
 By default, the master process memory limit is 2000 MB (approximately 2GB) and the worker process memory limit is 1000MB (approximately 1GB).

 These limits may be customized by a database administrator using the SetMasterMemoryLimitMB() and SetWorkerMemoryLimitMB() stored procedures, defined in the revoAnalytics\_Zqht2 database created on installation.